dimasan92/PhotosApp/README.md

 # PhotosApp

 Application for working with pictures.
+The project created on the GeekBrains course.

 # Basic functionality
 * Take a photo with the system camera and save to your device